aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/editing-paragraphs-within-grouped-shapes/_index.md

 ## **Introduction**

-This article shows you how to format and edit paragraphs within a grouped shape using Aspose.Slides for Cloud API in your applications.
+This article shows you how to format and edit paragraphs within a grouped shape using Aspose.Slides Cloud API in your applications.
 The following method allows you to specify a path to a shape inside a group shape and change properties of a paragraph inside the specified shape.

 ## **UpdateSubshapeParagraph**